sushant097/TSAI-Assignment9-ModelServing/README.md

 ## Description

-Experiment that explains how the model predicts.
+Experiment that shows how to serve the model using torch serve.

 ## How to run